For more information on Interest-based Advertising and your choices regarding it click here.

 |H. Sensory data.||Audio, electronic, visual, thermal, olfactory, or similar information.||NO|

 |I. Professional or employment-related information.||Current or past job history or performance evaluations.||YES|

 |J. Non-public education information (per the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232g, 34 C.F.R.
 Part 99)).||Education records directly related to a student maintained by an educational institution or party acting on its behalf, such as grades, transcripts, class lists, student schedules, student identification codes, student financial information, or student disciplinary records.||YES|

 |K. Inferences drawn from other personal information.||Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.||YES|

-We may obtain the categories of personal information listed above from the following categories of sources:
+We may obtain the categories of personal information listed above from the following categories

 - Directly from you or your agent.

 - Indirectly from you or your agent.
 For example, through information we collect in the course of providing services.